seamplex/feenox/doc/cloud-first.md

 Therefore, the computational tools that would perform the actual calculations should be designed in such a way not only to allow these kind of workflows but also to make them efficient.
 In fact, we say "clients" in plural because---as the Unix rule of diversity (@sec:unix-diversity) asks for--depending on the particular problem type and requirements different clients might be needed.
-And since FeenoX itself is flexible enough to be able to solve not only different types of parial differential equations but also
+And since FeenoX itself is flexible enough to be able to solve not only different types of partial differential equations but also

  * different types of problems
    - coupled